alexwaibel/home-cluster-proxmox/README.md

     task terraform:plan
     task terraform:apply
     ```
-1. Once everything's deployed, add local DNS records for the service hostnames from the [Caddy config](./server/ansible/playbooks/proxy/caddy.yaml) and point them all to the proxy server's address
+1. Add local DNS records for the service hostnames and point them at Traefik

 ## Thanks